vlrprbttst/BoxTent/readme.md

 Open the terminal in the root of the project and type `npm install --save-dev`.
 Once finished, type `bower install` for the bower dependencies.

 Once done, type `grunt`, open the browser and navigate to `http://localhost:3000/`.
 What you see is the `index.html` of the `_dev` folder.
-The website will automatically live reload every time you change and save a `.scss`, `.html` or `.js` file.
+The website will automatically live reload every time you change and save a `.scss`, `.html` or `.js` file of the `_src` folder.
 No need to refresh the browser manually!

 ## Project Structure